-Safety fears and agism denying care home residents right to consensual sexJune 26th, 2012 in Health /
+Safety fears and agism denying care home residents right to consensual sexJune 26, 2012 in Medicine & Health / Health

 Concerns about safety, and ageism, are needlessly denying elderly care home residents what is often one of their few remaining pleasures - the right to consensual sex - say specialists in the Journal of Medical Ethics.